hongshuochen/2021Spring_TrojanMap/README.md

 ```
 <p align="center"><img src="img/TopologicalSort.png" alt="TSP" width="500"/></p>

-In the user interface, we read the locations and dependencies from topologicalsort_dependencies.csv and topologicalsort_locations.csv to modify your input there.
+In the user interface, we read the locations and dependencies from `topologicalsort_dependencies.csv` and `topologicalsort_locations.csv` to modify your input there.

+## Reporting Runtime:
+For each menu item, your program should show the time it took to finish each task.

 ## Report and Rubrics: